superfet/faithfulco.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Artificial Intelligence (Machine Learning)
-- Financial Technology (FinTech) & Mathematics
+- Financial Technology (FinTech)
-- Data Science
+- Data Science (DS)
-- Blockchain Technology
+- Blockchain Technology (BCT)
+- Mathematics Education
+- DS, BCT, AI and FinTech for Social Good

 # Education to show in About widget
 education: